My Singer 201-2: Part 6-Needle Bar Motion While Winding a Bobbin Issue

 It’s been several weeks later and I was still having an issue with my needle bar going up and down while winding a bobbin.
 Unfortunately, I forgot to create a video of this issue.
 Imagine I setup my bobbin to wind from a spool of thread.
 I disengage the stop motion knob by turning it a quarter turn counter-clockwise.
 I press the foot pedal to start winding the bobbin.
 At the same time my bobbin is winding, the needle bar goes up and down like it’s in sewing mode.

-I spent some on social media researching this issue as well as watching videos on what might be the cause of this problem.
-A consistent problem that came up was the hand wheel was stuck from years of lubricant/grease built up on and behind the wheel.
+I spent some time on social media researching this issue as well as watching videos on what might be the cause of this problem.
+A consistent problem that came up was the hand wheel was stuck from years of adding lubricant/grease on top of existing lubricant without cleaning the old stuff out.
+So, decades of lubricant was built up and was collecting behind the wheel.

-I decided to remove the hand wheel to see if there was anything behind the wheel.
-The first thing I have to do is to loosen the stop screw and then I can remove the stop motion knob by unscrewing it.
+I decided to remove the hand wheel to see what was behind the wheel.
+The first thing I had to do was loosen the tiny stop screw and then I was able to remove the stop motion knob by unscrewing it.
 It’s the round metal clamp screw knob that sits in the middle of the hand wheel.

 The next picture shows that I removed the stop motion washer.
 You can see the two marks I placed on the end of the arm/shaft.

-I decided to clean the hand wheel, the stop motion washer, and the stop motion knob.
+I thought it was a good idea to clean the smaller pieces first like the hand wheel, the stop motion washer, and the stop motion knob.

 When it’s time for me to do any maintenance and cleaning on my vintage sewing machines, I always wear gloves.
 There are instances where I have no idea what I’m dealing with or what’s been used prior to taking possession of my machine.
 I only cleaned the circle area including under the gear area.
 I used only cotton swabs to clean the hand wheel.
 I also removed any gunk I could see from the gear.
 I was also careful to remove the lint from the cotton swabs that got caught on the gear.

-Since the hand wheel had the bake light finish, I went ahead and cleaned it with the Turtlehead Polishing compound.
+Since the hand wheel had the bakelite finish (black paint), I went ahead and cleaned it with the Turtlehead Polishing compound.
 I removed a few layers of old grime until the polishing cloth changed from dark brown to a light beige color.
 Then I applied a layer of Zymol cleaner polish for a layer of protection.

 Let’s take a look at the side of the machine again.
 I went ahead and attempted to clean out the old grease the best I could.

-Under the worm gear, there are two “ports” with metal screws.
-Those two ports hold the grease.
+Under the worm gear, there are two grease cups with metal thumb screws.
+Those two cups hold the lubricant/grease to lubricate the motor.
 The user manual mentions that the port has to be cleaned out before adding more grease.
-I don’t plan on adding any new grease to the ports.
+Typically, the lubricant should last one year before being replaced.
+For now, I don’t plan on adding any new grease to the ports.

 Looking a bit better than before

-It would make more sense to take the motor, the armature, the worm gear apart and remove the old grease before adding new grease.
+It would make more sense for me to take the motor, the armature, the worm gear apart and remove the old grease and anything else I might find before adding new grease.
 That will wait for another day when I have a block of time and energy to devote.

 I removed the old grease around the main rod/shaft.
 I added a small drop of oil to the metal rod so the hand wheel could move easily on the rod.
 I also added a small drop of oil to the center of the hand wheel so the metal stop motion washer could spin around.